Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 Is there an interview?

-How do I apply for the course?
+How do I apply for the Programme?

-To apply for the course, complete the application form Application Form - Foundation in CBT - and return it to Nadine Smith, Programme Administrator, nadine.smith@gmmh.nhs.uk, GMMH Psychological Therapies Training Centre , Psychology Services, Bury New Road, Prestwich, Manchester, M25 3BL.
+To apply for the Programme, complete the application form Application Form - Foundation in CBT - and return it to Nadine Smith, Programme Administrator, nadine.smith@gmmh.nhs.uk, GMMH Psychological Therapies Training Centre , Psychology Services, Bury New Road, Prestwich, Manchester, M25 3BL.